 You can read more here: Delayed cord clamping & umbilical cord blood banking

-> You may either wait for the placenta to delivery naturally or this may be induced the delivery via an injection.
+You can either wait for the placenta to deliver naturally or the delivery may be induced via an injection.
 Either method does not prevent us from collecting samples for you.

-> No. If you have a Caesarean the collection can take place after the delivery of the placenta, as it would with a natural birth.
+No. If you have a Caesarean the collection can take place after the delivery of the placenta, as it would with a natural birth.
 Either birthing scenario is fine for the collection of cord blood and cord tissue stem cells.

 No. Cord blood and tissue collection is painless, convenient and safe for both mother and newborn.
 The cord blood and tissue is collected after your baby is born and the umbilical cord has been clamped and cut.
 The samples collected are normally discarded after birth as medical waste.

 We offer all customers the opportunity to spread the final balance on a payment plan.
 We offer 3, 6 and 12 month options.
 To spread the cost over 3, 6 or 12 months there are no additional fees.